Educational Administration EdD

 11.99.99.R0.17: The purpose of residency is to enhance the professional development of doctoral students.
 Each department is responsible for the development of a residency plan that is consistent with the Southern Association of Colleges and Schools guidelines for residency and the Texas Administration Code rule for New Doctoral Programs; and is developed with the professional standards of the discipline in mind.
 The residency plans are applicable to all new and current doctoral programs.

-Dissertation Chairs are selected after completion of 12 hours of coursework.
+The process for selection of dissertation chairs will occur after beginning coursework and will be communicated by the Doctoral Program Coordinators.
 The residency may begin after dissertation chair is selected.
 Residency requirements and doctoral comprehensive exams are directly overseen by the Dissertation Chair.
 Chairs are responsible for ensuring residency presentations are observed and residency requirements are completed.

 Doctoral Residency Requirements: